-5 Tips to help manage dysregulation between reprocessing sessions
+5 Tips from an EMDR Therapist in Westchester, NY to help manage dysregulation between EMDR Therapy reprocessing sessions

 I want to start by saying that the decision to pursue EMDR therapy is a brave one.
 Trauma work can be painful, and scary- but we don’t do the work for no reason.
 The intention is for things to get better and more manageable as we move forward.